Road Traffic Collision Data

 The road traffic collision data is available in two versions:

-The key differences between the 2023 local and national datasets are summarised in the National and Local Road Traffic Collision Statistics note.
+The key differences between the local and national datasets are summarised in our annual note:

-Which dataset should I use to prepare a Transport Assessment or Transport Statement?
+Which dataset should I use to prepare a Transport Assessment, Transport Statement or Road Safety Audit?

-A Transport Assessment or Transport Statement is sometimes required to support a planning application.
-Where this is the case, it is likely to be necessary to obtain collision data for the most recent 5 year period.
-It is recommended that the local dataset is used to inform Transport Assessments and Transport Statements because the DfT’s national dataset does not cover the latest 9-20 months (depending on the time of year) whereas the local dataset is typically complete for all but the latest 2-3 months.
+It is recommended that the local dataset is used for this purpose because the DfT’s national dataset does not cover the latest 9-20 months (depending on the time of year) whereas the local dataset is typically complete for all but the latest 2-3 months.

 How can I access the local dataset?